• Skip to primary navigation

 Shaping

-• Punch the dough to deflate then transfer it to a lightly floured surface.
+• Punch the dough to deflate, then transfer it to a lightly floured surface.

-• Start to picking the edge that is closed to you and carefully rolling the dough away from you to a cylinder.
+• Start by picking the edge that is closed to you and carefully rolling the dough away from you to a cylinder.
 Remember to tuck the sides as you go.
 Then pinch the seam close tightly at the end.

 Second proof

-• Arrange the dough neatly, seam side dough in a lightly greased baking pan.
+• Arrange the dough neatly, and seam side dough in a lightly greased baking pan.
 Cover loosely with plastic wrap and let the dough rise almost double in size again, approximately 1 to 1.5 hours.

 Baking